sonoftheright/platform/README.md

 This is based on a [stream](https://www.youtube.com/watch?v=CJSvTqgBkQk) that [Sean Barrett](https://github.com/nothings) did, where he was working on a single-file platform library.
 This repo is a sample program to "prove out" and serve as a test for the platform layer.
-The philosophy behind the platform header file is to provide a single include that provides immediate access to building a native program.
+The philosophy behind the platform header file is to provide a single entry point to #include that provides immediate access to building a native program.
 While it is very large, it has no other dependencies (besides OS/standard libraries), and can be included easily into a project.

 Other references this is based on:
 - [TIGR](https://github.com/erkkah/tigr)